rexusbexus/agency-jekyll-theme/_posts/2018-06-17-silcotek-coated-tubing.markdown

 post-par3: We need to make sure that the samples we collect do not chemically react with our experiment's material so that means that inertness is a big deal!

-post-par4: What wer're getting exactly is 50ft of Welded/Drawn 304 Grade Stainless Steel Tubing (Sulfinert Treated).
+post-par4: What we're getting exactly is 50ft of Welded/Drawn 304 Grade Stainless Steel Tubing (Sulfinert Treated).
 This coated tubing is fantastic for inert applications.
 Sulfinert is a required treatment for metal components when analyzing for parts-per-billion levels of organo-sulfur compounds.
 Wow!

 ---